Spanning Tree Protocol

 - PC1 sends a broadcast request (ARP request to communicate with PC2).

-2. The switches forward the broadcast to all available paths.
+2. The switches forward the broadcast to all ports excluding the one it arrived.

 2. Why Loops Are a Problem